 Constructed to commemorate 3,000 years of Georgia as a sovereign nation and 2,000 years as a Christian nation, the Chronicle of Georgia can be hard to reach, however, it is worth a visit if you’re interested in both history and impressive architecture.

 Georgia is an incredibly old and very Christian nation, meaning that there are numerous museums and religious sites in the capital city.
 If you are interested in learning more about religion and history in Georgia, then these things to do in Tbilisi are for you:

 Though Georgia is a very Christian nation, it is actually home to one of the oldest Jewish populations in all of Europe.
 While the majority of Georgian Jews emigrated to Israel after the fall of the Soviet Union, there is still a small population in Georgia today.
 A visit to the Grand Synagogue is a great way to see where they have worshipped for many years.
-Both men and women must cover their heads upon entering, kippahs are provided.
+All genders must cover their heads upon entering, kippahs are provided.

 If you’re interested in the history of Georgia-Jewish relations, then the David Baazov Museum is a great place to visit.
 Contrary to many Eastern European nations, there has been a strong relationship with Georgians and their Jewish population throughout history and this museum celebrates that fact.